Ask the Dentist: 3 Types of Invisalign

 Simply put, it’s because teenagers have different orthodontic needs.
 Some teenagers still have their deciduous (milk) teeth.
 We need to be able to estimate how much space to leave for the adult tooth to emerge later.
 Teeth in teenagers also tend to move at a different speed, which is another important consideration in teeth alignment.

 The best part about Invisalign Teen is a feature that has only recently been introduced to Singapore — Mandibular Advancement.
-I learnt about this feature about a year ago at the European Invisalign Summit and I’m really excited to be among the pioneer group of 20 local practitioners approved to apply it.
+I learnt about this feature in 2016 at the European Invisalign Summit and I’m really excited to be among the group of 20 local practitioners approved to apply it.

-So, doctor, which type of Invisalign is for me?
+So, doctor, which Invisalign package is for me?

 To answer that, I need to ask some questions first!
 I always talk to my patients to understand why and what they want to achieve, before explaining their options.
 I like to encourage my patients to think about their preferences and understand what is involved before we make the decision together.